Around 30% of the world has their nose on fire (aka nasal allergy!).

 In case you’re short on time, just watch the quick video summary.

 I had always read and been told everywhere that steam helps, but somehow I believed it to be too simple to remedy such a painful condition.
-The key I missed out was- do it THREE TIMES in a day.
-I’m too impatient to let things work out.
+The key I missed out was- do it THREE TIMES a day.
+I’m too impatient to let things take their time.
 I would quickly give up if something doesn’t work the first time.
 But once I actually did it THREE TIMES, it helped!
 It’s the most soothing thing you can do to calm your breathing.

 2. Essential Oils

 If luck is with you, breathing in diffused peppermint oil can open a nasal blockage right away.
 Diffusing Peppermint, Lavender, and Lemon essential oils is a relatively quicker remedy which relieves much of the clogging.
 Here’s a Dr. talking about the benefits of each oil.

-Super lazy useful tip: Sometimes I just rub a drop of peppermint oil into my palms and breathe it in.
+Super lazy but useful tip: Sometimes I just rub a drop of peppermint oil into my palms and breathe it in.

 3. Apple Cider Vinegar

 Apple cider vinegar has a verrry long history of use and healing.
 Tradition says it is one of those few things all prophets have used during their times.
 Egyptians, Greek, Ancient Chinese and our grandmas too used it!
-For allergy, take a teaspoon mixed in a glass of water three times daily.
-You won’t go wrong here with all the history at your back!
+For allergy, take a teaspoon of organic acv (or if you can’t find it in stores around you, make organic acv yourself) mixed in a glass of water three times daily.
+You won’t go wrong here with all the history supporting you!

 Yoga.
 Yes yoga, how could I forget to mention it as the first thing?
 I found a pin on Pinterest long time back and printed it out for my wall.
 Doing the poses given below instantly helps my nasal passages open up.
 While I follow a morning yoga routine, I would strongly urge you to try out at least once to see if it helps you.
 (Excuse the ugliness of my photo, please!)

 Doing each of these poses in particular, for 40 seconds, with a 20 seconds gap between each, helped my nose clear up 60% on the spot!

 5. Cinnamon + Honey